 In 2016, Toubia appeared in the music video for Prince Royce’s track Culpa al Corazón.
 In 2019, she played Alana in the telefilm Love in the Sun.

 Born on March 1, 1989, in Montreal, Quebec, Canada, Emeraude Toubia is the only child of a Mexican mother and Lebanese-American father.
 She grew up in Brownsville, Texas in a diverse household.
 Her mother, Mirta Sonia (née Solis), is originally from Ciudad Victoria, Mexico.
 Toubia’s paternal grandparents used to reside in the Koura District, Lebanon.

 When Toubia was five years old, she started receiving lessons in various dance forms, including classical ballet, flamenco, lyrical, and belly dance.
 Her love for the stage turned her into a beauty queen.
 She took part in her first beauty pageant at age 15 and went on to win Miss South Texas, Miss Rio Grande Valley America, and Miss Teen Brownsville.

 In 2011, Emeraude Toubia began dating Dominican-American singer-songwriter and musician Geoffrey Royce Rojas, who is known professionally as Prince Royce.
 The couple exchanged wedding vows in San Miguel de Allende, Mexico on November 30, 2018.
-They are the owners of a $1.88 million home in Studio City, Los Angeles.
+The couple announced their separation in March 2022.

 Emeraude Toubia is an active member of her community and is affiliated with several charity initiatives, including Toys for Tots and Make-a-Wish Foundation.
 At the children’s hospital in her hometown, she helms the "Queen for a Day" program.
 As part of the Get Schooled non-profit organization, she met the students of Middle College High School in San Bernardino, California on May 26, 2016, and served as their "celebrity principal" for the day.